cmkobel/cmkobel/README.md

 I'm looking for a postdoctoral fellowship position in Copenhagen or online from spring 2025.
 Let me know if you have a lead.

+Check out my personal webpage at https://cmkobel.github.io/ for more info.
+Have a nice day!

 ```
                                    🦾   🔬   💻   🔣   💾   🚲   🧬
 ```